Lower bound theorems for general polytopes: Higher dimensional faces

-Since we have investigated the minimal number of edges for polytopes with $2d+1$ vertices, we will do the same for facets and ridges.
+Since we have investigated the minimal number of edges for $d$-polytopes with $2d+1$ vertices, we will do the same for facets and ridges.
 For $k=d+1$, the last step of the previous proof breaks down.
 Before continuing, we rephrase the remaining case of \cite[Theorem 2]{M}.

-\begin{proposition} Fix $k>d$ and consider the class of polytopes with $d+k$ vertices.
-Then there is such a polytope $P$ with $d+2$ facets if, and only if, $k-1$ is a composite number, say $rs$, with $r+s\le d$.
-Different decompositions of $k-1$ give rise to combinatorially distinct polytopes. \end{proposition}
+\begin{proposition} Fix $k>d$ and consider the class of $d$-polytopes with $d+k$ vertices.
+Then this class contains a polytope with $d+2$ facets if, and only if, $k-1$ is a composite number, say $rs$, with $r+s\le d$.
+Different factorisations of $k-1$ give rise to combinatorially distinct polytopes. \end{proposition}